 If you try to blame them or protect them from their consequences, it’s not going to help them.
 This is because you don’t have control and either do they.
 Their addiction does.

 However, you do hold a lot of influence in their lives.
 If you can gather a group of loved ones to stage an intervention the right way, you can show how much you love the addict while also setting boundaries around their addictive behaviors.
-Make sure that any attempt at an intervention is centered around helping the addict and it’s thoroughly planned out.
+Make sure that any attempt at intervention is centered around helping the addict and it’s thoroughly planned out.

-Even if you cant hold an intervention, just sit the addict down and talk to them about your concerns in a calm, clear way.
+Even if you can’t hold an intervention, just sit the addict down and talk to them about your concerns in a calm, clear way.
 Offer them help with your social support, information on drug rehab programs, and other ways that they can get healthy.
 Even something as simple as this can help someone suffering from addiction seek help.

-If you are in a close personal relationship with an addict, you are likely in a codependent relationship.
+If you are in a close personal relationship with an addict, you are likely being an enabler in a codependent relationship.
 Codependency involves your desire to help the person and show love, but a lot of the time this “help” is actually just fueling the addiction and causing more damage in the long-term.

 - Some signs that you are in a codependent relationship include:

 - Taking responsibility for the addict